How To Start A Small Vegetable Garden From Scratch

 Q. What supplies do I need to start a vegetable garden?

 Ans.
 For starting your vegetable garden, you need seeds/seedlings, potting mix, containers, and fertilizers.
 You may also require gardening tools like a garden hoe, rake, shovel gloves, etc. You may also require a watering can or a hose and spray nozzle, tillers depending upon the size of your garden.
+Check the collection of best garden tillers.

 Q. What vegetables grow well for beginners?